Researchers at the Texas A&M University School of Medicine and School of Veterinary Medicine and…

 Who should be screened?

 Often, the idea of having a colonoscopy fills people with an understandable amount of apprehension.
-However, the American Cancer Society recommends everyone over the age of 45 to get regularly screened.
+However, the U.S. Preventive Services Task Force recommends people with average risk of colorectal cancer start regular screening at age 45.

-McKnight urges anyone with an average risk for colorectal cancer to have a colonoscopy every 10 years.
-For those with a family history of colorectal cancer, McKnight says to talk with your physician about starting screenings even earlier than 45, usually 10 years before the youngest case of polyps or colorectal cancer occurred in your family.
+For those with a family history of colorectal cancer, McKnight says to talk with your physician about starting screenings even earlier than 45, usually 10 years before the youngest case of advanced polyps or colorectal cancer occurred in your family.
 Also, if you have had a previous colonoscopy where polyps were removed, you may need another colonoscopy in less than 10 years.

 There may be available resources in your community if cost is a barrier for getting screened.
-“Thanks to a grant from the Cancer Prevention and Research Institute of Texas (CPRIT), we offer free colonoscopies and FIT testing for people without insurance or people in the Brazos Valley who cannot afford their deductible for the procedure,” McKnight said.
+“Thanks to a grant from the Cancer Prevention and Research Institute of Texas (CPRIT), we offer free colonoscopies and fecal immunochemical tests (FIT) for people without insurance or people in the Brazos Valley and eastern Texas who cannot afford their deductible for the procedure,” McKnight said.

 What to expect during a colonoscopy